haviethung3004/APIC_Parser/README.md

 ## Web Interface Features

-The Streamlit-based web interface provides a user-friendly way to interact with ACI configuration files:
+The Streamlit-based web interface provides a user-friendly way to interact with ACI configuration files through several tabs:

-- **File Upload**: Upload your ACI configuration JSON files
-- **Sample Files**: Load included sample configurations
+### Summary Tab
-- **Summary View**: Visual summary of the configuration with charts
+- Visual summaries of your configuration with charts
+- Object class distribution overview
+- Root object details with expandable sections

+### Objects & Extraction Tab
+- Filter objects by class and status
+- View details of any selected object
+- Extract individual or multiple objects with a single click

+#### Object Details Subtab
+- View detailed information about selected objects
-- **Child Objects**: View and manage all child objects
+- Inspect attributes and children of objects
+- View raw JSON configuration

+#### Extract & Modify Subtab
+- Single object or multi-object selection modes
+- Preview configurations before extraction
+- Set status attributes (create, modify, delete)
+- Export configurations to downloadable JSON files
+- Save changes back to the original configuration

+#### Class Operations Subtab
-- **Extract Child**: Extract and download specific child objects
+- Filter and work with objects of a specific class
-- **Class Search**: Search for objects by class name
+- Perform bulk operations on objects of the same class
-- **Status Management**: Set status attributes for objects easily and save changes
+- Set status attributes for multiple objects simultaneously

+#### Children Manager Subtab
+- Manage nested children of parent objects (like fvAP objects)
+- View the hierarchical structure of complex objects
+- Sort parent objects by number of children
+- Select and modify individual or multiple nested children
+- Extract nested children with updated status values
+- Apply status changes to multiple nested children at once

+## Object Selection Features

-## Multiple Object Selection Feature
+### Multiple Object Selection
 The multiple object selection feature allows you to work with several objects simultaneously:

 - Extract multiple objects from a configuration into a single combined JSON file